The nanopore sequencing workflow

 An Oxford Nanopore device may be instructed to Run until... a certain datum has been seen a certain number of times at a specified confidence level.
 In this way, the experiment is defined by the user, not defined by the machine.
-For example:

-Real time analyses can result in simpler workflows, for example the real time assembly of reads during an experiment.
+Real-time analyses can result in simpler workflows, for example the real-time assembly of reads during an experiment.